Skip to main content

 AI is another assembler — it reads entities and proposes new combinations:

-1. Reads existing entities (notes, tasks, files)
+1. Reads existing entities (notes, contacts, tasks)

-2. Proposes new entities:
+2. Proposes new entities via Hub Protocol:

-- Project: "Lego Castle"
+- Project: "Launch"

 3. Proposes relations: